AfshanKhan11/SimpleCV/README.md

 # Simple CV
-A simple circum vitae built from HTML, CSS.
+A simple circum vitae built from HTML.

 ## Deployment